Raam-Pravin/backwardselection/README.md

 given:
 (data frame, outcome variable, vector of predictor variables)

-backwards_selection(): Intializes a full model with all predicitor variables and usign the base lm() function one-by-one drops predictors whose t-test's p-value is not less than 0.05, making sure to never drop the intercept.
+backwards_selection(): Intializes a full model with all predicitor variables and using the base lm() function one-by-one drops predictors whose t-test's p-value is not less than 0.05, making sure to never drop the intercept.
 Backwards selection ends when all remaining variables in the linear model are all statistically significant with p-values less than 0.05.
 A summary of the final model using the base summary() function is returned by the function